OP-ED IN THE WASHINGTON EXAMINER

 ✓ Dr. Greene pinch-hit for U.S. Senator Al Franken as the keynote speaker at the 2014 Annual Conference of the National Association of School Psychologists in Washington, DC.
-It was over three years ago, but it's still worth watching (click here).
+It was awhile ago, but it's still worth watching (click here).
 Also, here are the Goals for School Psychologists he articulated at the end of the keynote.

 Dr. Greene is also featured in 26 different videos on Kids in the House, and has been interviewed on numerous radio programs over the past few years, and the recordings provide a good introduction to the CPS model: